vishipayyallore/speaker-series-2024/0113_DotNet_Conf_Manila/README.md

-# Microservices using .NET 8, and DAPR (Service to Service communication)
+# Microservices using .NET 8, and DAPR (Service to Service Invocation)

 ## Date Time: 13-Jan-2024 at 12:30 AM IST